 - Black Student Union – Contact Ms. McGhee

 - Gender Sexual Alliance – Contact Mr. Bush

-- Chapman School Counseling – Contact Ms. Ariel or the Chapman School Counseling website
+- Chapman School Counseling – Contact Ms. Wendy or Ms. Heather, or visit the Chapman School Counseling website (needs to be updated)

 BOOKS FOR CHILDREN